 There are a multitude of crimes that the public may not be familiar with because they are not as popular with the media.
-Affray is one of those crimes, and it falls under the category of offenses against public order and safety.
+Affray is one of those crimes, and it falls under the category of offenses of interfering with others and authorities.
 If you or a loved one has been charged with affray in Georgia, contact our offices today.
 We are Georgia's premier criminal defense law firm, and our attorneys are available 24/7.
 Contact us today for a free case evaluation.

 What is Affray in Georgia?

 O.C.G.A. §16-11-32 defines affray as the fighting between two or more persons in some public place to the disturbance of the public tranquility.

 Therefore, there are three elements to affray

 Fighting in self-defense would not constitute affray.
 Furthermore, fighting inside your home would not rise to the level of affray.

 Through case law, the Court has found that the use of violent and profane language by two persons is not sufficient to constitute affray even if it was in a public place.
 Blackwell v.
 State, 46 S.E.
 434, (1904).

 In the case of Hawkins v.
 State, the court convicted the parties for affray because they both withdrew knives from their pockets and one party cut at the other with his knife.
 13 Ga.
 322, (1853).
 There must be some action that puts the public in fear or disturbs the peace.